gottlabs/home/_posts/2025-12-29-mongobleed-forensics.md

 Following the initial disclosure, additional proof-of-concept implementations appeared on GitHub and security forums.
 Most follow the same basic pattern but with variations in scanning strategy and output formatting.

-The low barrier to exploitation—requiring only Python and network connectivity—accelerated widespread scanning activity within hours of the original PoC release.
+The low barrier to exploitation requiring only Python and network connectivity accelerated widespread scanning activity within hours of the original PoC release.

 ### Detection Tooling